Select any article to jump.

 Section 3: Attendance and Roster

 Members are expected to be active, meaning they attend at least one activity each month.
-Inactive members who fail to pay renewal dues in June of each year may be deleted from the roster.
+Inactive members who fail to pay renewal dues in summer of each year may be deleted from the roster.
 Also, membership is not maintained solely on the basis of dues payment; regular attendance is also necessary.
-The roster is both the insurance list and the mailing list for the CYO; it is maintained by the Youth Minister.

 Vice-president assists the president, presides at meetings and events in the absence of the president, and succeeds to the presidency upon it becoming vacant, responsible for member recruitment/orientation/communications

-Secretary: maintains a current list of all past CYO activities by month and type; coordinates the maintenance of the CYO Scrapbook; assists with the production of the newsletter (amended June 6, 1999)
+Secretary maintains a current list of all past CYO activities by month and type; coordinates the maintenance of the CYO Scrapbook; assists with the production of the newsletter

-Spiritual Chair: responsible for the monthly CYO Mass in all aspects including securing readers, ushers, musicians, etc.; assists with the planning of the annual retreat; coordinates the “teen hour” for Eucharistic Adoration; assists with all other spiritual activities; publicizes and builds enthusiasm for such activities
+Spiritual Chair is responsible for the monthly CYO Mass in all aspects including securing readers, ushers, musicians, etc.; assists with the planning of the annual retreat; coordinates the “teen hour” for Eucharistic Adoration; assists with all other spiritual activities; publicizes and builds enthusiasm for such activities

-At-Large Member (number varies) Assists the Board and CYO with special projects; coordinates the activities of a specific area in the absence of the chair; provides accurate representation of grade level views
+Grade Level Representative (number varies) assists the Board and CYO with special projects; coordinates the activities of a specific area in the absence of the chair; provides accurate representation of grade level views

 Section 1: General Election Procedures and Eligibility

-Candidates must be nominated by submitting the appropriate nomination form to the Rectory by the published date each August.
-A nominating committee consisting of current Youth Board members not running for office in the subsequent election may produce a ballot based on nominations received.
+Candidates must be nominated by submitting the appropriate nomination form by the published date each August.
 Such a sample ballot may be mailed to the membership prior to the election.
 Members who have been previously suspended are not eligible.
 Appointed members may run for elected office only with the Youth Minister’s approval.
 Members who have previously held office and did not complete their term may run only after a review of the Youth Board and the Youth Minister.
 (Amended June 6, 1999)

 Section 2: Election of the President